VS-W/python-discord-bot-ytdlp/README.md

 Should output the videos to the "downloads" directory.

-A web server is deployed listening on port 5000 - modify this in docker-compose.yml, if necessary.
+A web server is deployed listening on port `5000` - modify this in `docker-compose.yml`, if necessary.
 Provides a listing of the downloaded videos as depicted below; basic pagination features, utilizes server-sent events to update the page when new videos are downloaded.
 ![](sample/web_sample.png)

 # Options
-Arguments can be added to the options.json file, in JSON format.
+Arguments can be added to the `options.json` file, in JSON format.
 See [here](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py) for the options available.

-Example adding the options for "writedescription" and file "format":
+Example adding the options for `writedescription` and file `format`:

     {
         "quiet": true,